PUPPY SOCIALIZATION: OVERVIEW

 As recently as 30 years ago, trainers and owners didn’t talk much about puppy socialization.
 But today, most people know about the importance of making puppies well-rounded little Renaissance hounds.
 And as they have gotten busy signing up for puppy kindergarten and arranging play dates with the dog next door, a new concern has developed: Fueled more by enthusiasm than knowledge, some people expose puppies to the world in a way that emphasizes its dangers rather than its delights.

 Like anything in life, it’s all about balance.
-Here are some tips to help you guide your puppy through this brave new world in a way that will broaden his horizons and build his confidence.
+Here are some tips to help you guide your puppy through this brave new world in a way that will broaden her horizons and build her confidence.

 Keep Your Puppy’s Experiences Positive